som-shahlab/ehr_ml/doc_src/source/clmbr.rst

     - val_end_date: The end date of the validation split
     - min_patient_count: The minimum patient count for each feature
     - banned_patient_file: A file containing a list of patient ids to exclude from the model
+    - train_start_date: The start date for representation learning training.
+Defaults to 1900-01-01
+    - val_start_date: The start date for representation learning validation.
+Defaults to train_end_date.

 clmbr_train_model